 Journey Through Hallowed Ground

 A trek down US Route 15 will put you on the Journey Through Hallowed Ground, one of the most historically significant drives in America.
-All said, the drive covers ground from Gettysburg to Monticello, and is considered a National Heritage Area.
-Learn More
+The National Heritage Area actually includes land from Monticello all the way to Gettysburg, PA.
+Your Virginia itinerary could include stops to admire Shenandoah National Park or learn something new at the Exchange Hotel Civil War Museum.

 Road to Revolution Heritage Trail

-Dip into Southern Virginia from Richmond to explore the Civil Rights in Education Heritage Trail.
-Centered around the Robert Russa Moton Museum in Farmville, the trail covers 300 miles and 41 sites that touch on the civil rights in education struggles of Black Americans, Native Americans and women from the 18th to 20th centuries.
-Learn More
+Head south from Richmond to explore the US Civil Rights Trail.
+Centered around the Robert Russa Moton Museum in Farmville, the trail covers 300 miles and 41 sites that touch on the civil rights in education struggles of Black Americans, Native Americans, and women from the 18th to 20th centuries.

 Jamestown Discovery Trail

-Also from Richmond, but headed east, is the Jamestown Discovery Trail that follows US Route 5.
-Sites along the way include plantations, presidential homes, Native American settlements, and ends at Jamestown Settlement and Historic Jamestowne.
+East from Richmond is the Jamestown Discovery Trail, which follows US Route 5.
+Sites along the way include presidential homes, plantations, and Native American sites.
+The trail ends at Jamestown Settlement and Historic Jamestowne.

-If you find yourself in Southwest Virginia, you could be easily traversing multiple trails at once.
+If you find yourself in Southwest Virginia, you could easily traverse multiple trails at once.

 Coal Heritage Trail